 In today’s job market, finding work after college isn’t always easy.
 In fact, it can be a major source of stress for college seniors.
 Between finishing up major projects, studying for final exams and planning for graduation, job hunting can seem like a herculean task.

 Fortunately, at Silver Lake College, we make the transition from school to the professional world much easier with our Work College model, SLC Works.
-In Fall 2016, SLC became the first Catholic college in the nation to adopt the Work College model (for an explanation on the difference between work-study and a work college, check this blog post out).
+In Fall 2016, SLC became the first Catholic college in the nation to adopt the Work College model (for an explanation on the difference between work-study and a Work College, check out this blog post).
 All of our residential students are required to do weekly work on or off campus in exchange for a tuition credit per academic year.
 This is applied toward each student’s educational costs, thus reducing student debt.

 Debt reduction alone makes SLC Works worth it for many students, but we think that you’ll be even more convinced when you consider how working during your undergraduate years will help you with your post-grad job search.